OpenData-tu/documentation/07-Database.md

 source1 + source2 + source3 = 96 shards
 ```

-We allready reduced the number of shards we need to address by 61%
+We already reduced the number of shards we need to address by 61%

-With a little more sophisticated timelimitation algorithm, we could acctually do more and search just those two years:
+With a little more sophisticated time limitation algorithm, we could actually do more and search just those two years:
 ```
 indexsearch: *-2016, *-2017
 ```